AfroditiMariaZaki/ProteinLigandInteractions/README.md

 # Protein Ligand Interactions

-A jupyter notebook that contains scripts useful for the analysis and plotting of protein-ligand interactions.
+This repository contains input files, scripts and a jupyter notebook for the setup, MD production run and analysis of protein-ligand systems.

+Author: Afroditi Maria Zaki
+Affiliation: SBCB, University of Oxford